Chicago, Burlington and Quincy 4963: Private ownership and legal disputes

-In 1968, McMillan unexpectedly left the C&WI, and successor Robert Dowdy decided to demolish the 47th Street Roundhouse and to rip up the surrounding 51st street rail yard.
+In 1968, McMillan left the C&WI, and successor Robert Dowdy decided to demolish the 47th Street Roundhouse and to rip up the surrounding 51st street rail yard.
 On February 27, 1969, the C&WI sent Jensen a notice that unless he removed all of his equipment from the roundhouse within thirty days, the railroad would assume ownership of the equipment and sell it for scrap.
 Dowdy also ordered for everything to be shipped in one trip.
 During the summer of 1969, Jensen made several arrangements to remove No. 4963, CB&Q 4-8-4 No. 5632, and his large collection of locomotive parts and tools off the property; it involved making plans to relocate them to either the Illinois Railway Museum (IRM) or the Chicago, West Pullman and Southern Railroad (CWPS), and he purchased some empty freight cars second-hand to load the parts and tools.

 By the end of August, Jensen had his locomotives and parts coupled together in one consist for shipment, but they still remained in the 51st street yard.
-The following month, superintendents from the Chicago and North Western (C&NW) and the Belt Railway of Chicago (BRC) inspected the consist, and they concluded that it couldn't legally be shipped, since Nos.
+The following month, superintendents from the Chicago and North Western (C&NW) and the Belt Railway of Chicago (BRC) inspected the consist, and they concluded that it could not legally be shipped, since Nos.
 4963 and 5632 were both in a disassembled state, and most of the freight cars were overloaded and in poor condition.
 The C&WI subsequently moved the consist themselves at 5 mph to their 83rd street yard, and Robert Dowdy ordered for all of Jensen's equipment to be sold off in one sale.

 On September 25, the C&WI sold Nos.
 4963, 5632, and the freight cars of parts to the Erman-Howell division of the Luria Brothers Scrap Company for $5,800, and on October 2, the C&WI and the BRC worked to move the consist into Erman-Howell's scrapyard.
 The C&WI sent Jensen the $5,800 check, but he later sent it back, and he made many unsuccessful attempts to re-purchase Nos.
 4963 and 5632 from Erman-Howell for their scrap value.
 In November 1972, No. 5632 was scrapped, and Jensen subsequently sued the C&WI for illegal conviction of his property, while No. 4963 remained intact in the yard.

 Illinois Railway Museum ownership

 In the fall of 1990, the O-1A became scheduled to be dismantled for scrap.
 A proposition was made to the city of Chicago to acquire No. 4963 and restore it for use in pulling their own excursion trains around the area, but the proposition was declined, and the threat of scrapping returned.
-In early 1991, the Illinois Railway Museum (IRMX) reached an agreement with Erman-Howell to trade five Ex-Northwestern Steel and Wire switchers Nos.
+In early 1991, the Illinois Railway Museum (IRM) reached an agreement with Erman-Howell to trade five Ex-Northwestern Steel and Wire switchers Nos.
 8306, 8328, 8372, 8375, and 8379 in exchange for No. 4963.
-The locomotive was subsequently moved to the IRM's property in Union, Illinois, where it was cosmetically repainted and put on static display with the rest of the Museum's collection.
+The locomotive was subsequently moved to the IRM's property in Union, Illinois, where it was cosmetically repainted and put on static display with the rest of the museum's collection.